CVE-2025-56265

 Impact

-The vulnerability allows attackers to execute arbitrary code on affected systems through file upload manipulation.
-This could potentially lead to complete system compromise with high impacts on confidentiality, integrity, and availability of the affected system (NVD).
+The vulnerability allows attackers to execute arbitrary code on the affected system through the upload of crafted HTML files.
+This could potentially lead to complete system compromise with high impacts on confidentiality, integrity, and availability (NVD).

 Additional resources